Gem Profile- Turquoise Types

 Judy Ellis's Gem Profile- Turquoise Types - , General Education, , Triple Turquoise pendant

-Irisha Patterson carefully selected these turquoise stones with pyrite inclusions and then wrapped this turquoise cabochon set in sterling silver and 14kt gold-filled wire
+Irisha Patterson selected turquoise stones with pyrite inclusions, wrapping this cabochon set in sterling silver and 14kt gold-filled wire.

 Karen McCoun wire wrapped this gorgeous turquoise nugget into a fitting silver ring.